 Today, back in my day-to-day life, there is a quality and resonance to my experiences that I am committed to staying connected with.
 Now that this way of connecting with creativity has fully opened up in my awareness, I believe it will be significant going forward.

-And I’d love to share it with you.
+I’d love to share it with you.
 Whether you think you are creative or not, I believe you can connect with it in your own way.
+And there's another opportunity coming up soon with my 1-day Writing workshop to help you find your flow.